mbdoud/Compare-NP-Preferences/README.rst

 The following input files are required.

     * ``Aligned_NPs_Allhosts.fasta`` is a FASTA formatted sequence alignment for nucleoproteins from human, swine, equine and avian hosts.
-This file is located in the directory ``phylo_output``.
+This file is located in the directory ``phylo_input``.
 Similarly named sequence alignment files should exist for Human, Swine, Equine, and Avian NPs.

     * ``codonphyml_Allhosts_tree.newick`` is a Newick-format phylogenetic tree  built using codonPhyML from the sequence alignment in ``Aligned_NPs_Allhosts.fasta``.
-This file is located in the directory ``phylo_output``.
+This file is located in the directory ``phylo_input``.
 Similarly named phylogenetic tree files should exist for Human, Swine, Equine, and Avian NPs.

     * ``mean_Aichi68_both_studies_prefs.txt`` is the average of the site-specific amino-acid preferences from the current and previous Aichi/1968 mutational scanning experiments.
 This file is located in the directory ``dmstools_output``.